Take a Peek: Efficient Encoder Adaptation for Few-Shot Semantic Segmentation via LoRA: Method

 \subsection{Take a Peek}

-We propose Take a Peek, a lightweight and effective fine-tuning strategy designed to enhance the encoder's adaptability to novel classes.
+We propose Take a Peek, a lightweight and effective fine-tuning strategy that enhances the encoder's adaptability to novel classes.
 The key idea is to treat the support set as a compact training dataset and use it to briefly adapt the encoder before predicting the segmentation mask for the query image.

 Consider a generic encoder-decoder architecture: $\mathcal{E}(\mathbf{X})$ denotes the encoder that extracts features from an input image $\mathbf{X}$, and $\mathcal{D}(\mathbf{Z})$ is the decoder that generates the segmentation mask from the encoded features $\mathbf{Z}$.
 The encoder is typically pre-trained on a large-scale dataset such as ImageNet \cite{krizhevskyImageNetClassificationDeep2012a}, allowing it to learn general-purpose representations.
 The decoder, in contrast, is trained on segmentation-specific datasets, such as COCO \cite{linMicrosoftCOCOCommon2015}, usually in an episodic manner, with the encoder frozen.
 Instead of modifying the decoder, we propose a lightweight adaptation of the encoder using only the support set available during inference.
 This fine-tuning step improves the encoder's ability to extract features relevant to previously unseen classes while implicitly adapting to the decoder $\mathcal{D}$.
 Since this adaptation is performed only on the encoder, our method is compatible with any FSS model that follows the encoder-decoder paradigm.

 During inference on a generic episode, each support image $\mathbf{X}_i$ with its corresponding mask $\mathbf{Y}_i$ is temporarily treated as a \textit{pseudo-query}.
-The model attempts to predict $\mathbf{Y}_i$ using the current version of the encoder, guided by a subset of the remaining support images.
-This approach, which we refer to as \textit{substitution}, allows each support image to play the role of a query, enabling the encoder to adapt using supervision from known examples.
+The model attempts to predict $\mathbf{Y}_i$ using the current encoder, guided by a subset of the remaining support images.
+This approach, which we refer to as \textit{substitution}, allows each support image to serve as a query, enabling the encoder to adapt via supervision from known examples.

 At each step, we use a selection strategy $\texttt{Select}$ to choose a subset of the support set $\mathcal{S}_{-i}$ (excluding the current pseudo-query) as contextual support.
 For most models, we adopt the identity function (i.e., no selection, full support set), except for DMTNet, which is constrained to a 1-shot setting.
 In that case, we use random sampling to comply with the model's design.
 The $\texttt{Select}$ function can be customized to reduce computational cost, especially in multi-shot settings where scalability becomes an issue.